willemolding/Restake-Regen/README.md

 Figure 1 shows that the number of validators and overall energy use is not constant over time.
 There is technically no upper maximum to number of Ethereum validators, thus we can assume that the network energy will continue to go up over time.
 As such, we require an Oracle to distribute the monthly carbon emissions of Ethereum on chain to Restake//Regen.
 The average Ethereum validator carbon expense has dropped from 0.004TCO2 (4kg CO2) / Validator / Epoch in April 2023, to 0.001TCO2 (~1kg CO2) in April 2024, suggesting that the network and global energy mix is greening over time.

-These numbers are negigble per validator, and we propose that validators may opt-in to 1x 5x, 10x, 100x, 1000x or 10,000x (roughly ~0.0001-1% of the total network) of their emissions to help green the network.
+These numbers are negligible per validator, and we propose that validators may opt-in to 1x 5x, 10x, 100x, 1000x or 10,000x (roughly ~0.0001-1% of the total network) of their emissions to help green Ethereum.

 ## Toucan Carbon Credits
 Toucan is a well trusted carbon credit cryptocurrecy system based on bridged, real world offsets from Vera and Gold Standard carbon registries.
 Toucan deployed their high quality [CHAR](https://app.toucan.earth/) credits on Base L2 in March 2024, currently priced at ~$160 USD (May 4, 2024).
-At todays price, the total Ethereum annual network carbon cost equates to roughly $320,000 per year, or <$0.32c per validator per year or ~2c per validator per 28 day epoch.
+At todays price, the total Ethereum annual network carbon cost equates to roughly $320,000 USD per year, or <$0.32c per validator per year or ~2c per validator per 28 day epoch.

 ## Restake//Regen System Components